-In 2022, the Company has acquired by staking 119 claims for a total of 334 claims of the Cadillac property covering an area of 19.036 hectares.
+The Company has acquired by staking 6 claims in 2024 and 119 claims in 2022 for a total of 340 claims on the Cadillac property, covering an area of 19,094 hectares.

 Decelles Lithium

 On February 3, 2022, the Company acquired by staking the 100% owned Decelles Lithium property, which is located approximately 45 km south of Val d'Or along Chemin de la Baie Carrière.
 The Decelles Lithium property comprises 33 claims covering an area of 1,890 hectares.